 XTDDINO60: 150 Million Year Old Dinosaur Bone Folding Knife

-Today we find only the occasional remains of these large creatures.
+Today only the occasional remains of these large creatures are found.
 Fortunately for us, some of their bones were rapidly covered by mud and sand after death, causing them to be transformed into rock.
 Bone marrow in cell cavities was replaced by fine particles in the covering sediment, which then agatized to form the colors and patterns you see in the handle material.

 This particular fossil was found in the Shinarump member of the Chinle Formation in the Four Corners area of northwestern New Mexico.
 The age of the bone was determined by reference to the well-defined strata in which it was found.

-We only have a limited amount of this petrified bone, and little prospect of securing any more.
-Our specimen is neither valuable nor unique, nor is its ornamental use considered a loss to the scientific community - there are plenty of sauropod bone fragments available for study.
-Please accept its use as handle material in the spirit that we offer it: as a tangible reminder of the mysterious animals that ruled the world at the dawn of time.
+Santa Fe Stoneworks only has a limited amount of this petrified bone, and little prospect of securing any more.
+These specimens are neither valuable nor unique, nor is its ornamental use considered a loss to the scientific community - there are plenty of sauropod bone fragments available for study.
+Please accept its use as handle material in the spirit that it is offered; as a tangible reminder of the mysterious animals that ruled the world at the dawn of time.

-Damascus steel is characterized by its strength, edge hold ability, and its dramatic appearance.
-The damascus steel used in our knives comes from Japan and is called "Sanmai Damascus" or Sandwich Damascus.
-There is a core of VG-10 "Super Steel" with 16 layers of SUS410 high carbon stainless steel on each side to produce a rust free Damascus look blade.
+Damascus steel is characterized by its strength, edge hold ability and its dramatic appearance.
+The damascus steel used in this knife comes from Japan and is called "Sanmai Damascus" or Sandwich Damascus.
+There is a core of VG10 "Super Steel" with 16 layers of SUS410 high carbon stainless steel on each side to produce a rust free Damascus look blade.

 - Blade Length: 2-1/4"